hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ## Multiple scenarios simulations

 In the same way as it was done for `sim` method we can also run `mc` for multiple scenarios.
-The returned object will be of type `MCResults`.
+The returned object will be of type `MCResult`.

 ```julia
 mcsim2 = mc(